Dance, Pop, Rock

-Our newest single is called 'Voices'.
+Our newest single is called 'Looking At You'.
 The track was produced and mixed by our bass player, Konstantin Kersting at Airlock Studios in Brisbane.

 In 2012 we won a spot playing at Parklife in Brisbane from Triple J / Triple J Unearthed which was an unreal experience.
 Over the past two and a half years we've been lucky enough to tour with and support some of our favourite international and local acts, including Metronomy (UK), Neon Indian (USA), Breakbot (France), Van She, Last Dinosaurs and San Cisco.

 The Belligerents are an indie/dance 5-piece from Brisbane and one of the winners of our Parklife competition.
 They'll be whipping the early crowd into a frenzy at Parklife Brisbane on Saturday 29th September.